MitchellUsayiwevu/SFND_3D_Object_Tracking/README.md

 * We estimate TTC by observing how quickly the image of an object is expanding (i.e., keypoints are moving apart) as the camera gets closer to it.
 * This is called scale change or optical expansion and it encodes how fast the object is approaching relative to its distance.
 * You don’t need the actual depth — just how fast things are getting bigger on the image plane.
-* Code found in camFusion_Student.hpp lines 192 to 246
+* Code found in camFusion_Student.cpp lines 192 to 246
 * Pseudocode used is below:
   * Loop through all pairs of matched keypoints between consecutive frames.
   * For each pair, compute distances in the previous and current frame.